Philippine Revolution: Summary

 The main influx of revolutionary ideas came at the start of the 19th century when the Philippines was opened for world trade.
 In 1809, the first British firms were established in Manila, followed by a royal decree in 1834 which officially opened the city to world trade.
 The Philippines had been governed from Mexico since 1565, with colonial administrative costs sustained by subsidies from the galleon trade.
 Increased competition with foreign traders brought the galleon trade to an end in 1815.
-After it recognised Mexican independence in 1821, Spain was forced to govern the Philippines directly from Madrid and to find new sources of revenue to pay for the colonial administration.
-At this point, post-French Revolution ideas entered the country through literature, which resulted in the rise of an enlightened principalía class in the society.
+After Mexico became independent in 1821, Spain was forced to govern the Philippines directly from Madrid and to find new sources of revenue to pay for the colonial administration.
+At this point, post-French Revolution ideas entered the country through literature, which resulted in the rise of an enlightened principalía class in society.

-The 1868 Spanish Revolution brought the autocratic rule of Queen Isabella II to an end.
-The autocratic government was replaced by a liberal government led by General Francisco Serrano.
+The 1868 Spanish Revolution brought the rule of Queen Isabella II to an end.
+The conservative government was replaced by a liberal government led by General Francisco Serrano.
 In 1869, Serrano appointed Carlos María de la Torre as the 91st governor-general.
 The leadership of de la Torre introduced the idea of liberalism to the Philippines.

 The election of Amadeo of Savoy to the throne of Spain led to the replacement of de la Torre in 1871.
 In 1872, the government of the succeeding governor-general, Rafael de Izquierdo, experienced the uprising of Filipino soldiers at the Fort San Felipe arsenal in Cavite el Viejo.
 Seven days after the mutiny, many people were arrested and tried.
 Three of these were secular priests: José Burgos, Mariano Gomez and friar Jacinto Zamora, who were hanged by Spanish authorities in Bagumbayan.
 Their execution had a profound effect on many Filipinos; José Rizal, the national hero, would dedicate his novel El filibusterismo to their memory.

-Many Filipinos who were arrested for possible rebellion were deported to Spanish penal colonies.
+Many Filipinos who were arrested for possible rebellion were deported to Spain, where they were distributed mainly in the African island of Bioko, in number of 211, 36 were deported to Chafarinas islands and just 3 in Ceuta.
+There were also deportees to the Marianas, the Carolines and islands of the south of the archipelago.
 Some of them, however, managed to escape to Hong Kong, Yokohama, Singapore, Paris, London, Vienna, Berlin, and some parts of Spain.
 These people met fellow Filipino students and other exiles who had escaped from penal colonies.
-Bound together by common fate, they established an organization known as the Propaganda Movement.
+Bound together by a common fate, they established an organization known as the Propaganda Movement.
 These émigrés used their writings primarily to condemn Spanish abuses and seek reforms to the colonial government.